MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-troubleshoot-enterprise-sync.md

 Use the following steps to fix this issue:

 1. Restart Microsoft Edge and go to *edge://sync-internals*.
 Look at the **AAD Account Key Status** section to see if any of the following messages are present:
-   - Last MIP Result = "Success": the cryptographer error means server data might be encrypted with a lost key.
+   - Last MIP Result = "Success": This error means server data might be encrypted with a lost key.
 A data reset is needed to resume sync.
    - Last MIP Result = "No permissions": It's possibly caused by an Azure AD change or tenant subscription changes.
 A data reset is needed to resume sync.
    - Other errors may mean there's a server configuration issue.
 2. If a data reset is needed, see [Reset Microsoft Edge data in the cloud](edge-learnmore-reset-data-in-cloud.md).